zhuxiao/data_misclas/README.md

 And the jar file `pilon` will be download in this package directory.

-[Quast](https://github.com/ablab/quast) is used to evaluates genome/metagenome assemblies by computing various metrics.

 ```
 #Quast
 $ wget -c https://github.com/ablab/quast/releases/download/quast_5.2.0/quast-5.2.0.tar.gz
 $ tar -zvxf quast-5.2.0.tar.gz